Restoring the Work of an American Master

 making moved from creation by an

 individual to manufacturing at the hands of numerous craftsmen working for a single company surprisingly quickly.
-Especially when the company had at its center
+When the company had at its center

 Such is the case with this ca. 1855 dressing table by the Joseph Meeks & Sons (1797-1869) Manufactory.